dansmyers/ConsultingInTheCommunity/README.md

 9. Conduct a thematic analysis of your data.
 We'll go over the process for doing this in class.

 10. Prepare a satisfactory white paper using the template and guidelines I will give you to report your results back to the community partner.

+11. Participate in the Foundations Summit on Tuesday, April 19 from 9:00 to 10:30 AM.

 11. Complete the additional assignments: the annotated bibliography, the criticial thinking activity, and the in-class integrative learning questionnaire.